wrahool/wrahool.github.io/_pages/miscellaneous.md

 ### Books

-Some of my favorite (fiction and non-fiction) books -
+Some of my favorite (fiction and non-fiction) books/authors -

 - *Foundation trilogy* by Issac Asimov
 - *Logicomix* by Apostolos Doxiadis and Christos Papadimitriou